jillbot/tsp/wp-content/plugins/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 2.1.2 - 12/15/2014 =
+- Added the `aal_action_loaded_plugin` action hook.
+- Changed the timing of a localization function call.
+- Tweaked the way to display product prices of the search unit type.
+- Updated the Japanese translation file.

+= 2.1.1 - 12/04/2014 =
+- Added the ability to automatically remove auto-insert items with no unit associated when a unit is removed.
+- Chagned the displayed product price of the `Search` unit type to use the discount price if there is an offered price.
+- Optimized the performance.

+= 2.1.0 - 11/24/2014 =
+- Added the India locale for the search unit type.
+- Fixed an issue that when `Marketpalce` is selected in the `Category` option of the Select unit type, an error was shown.

+= 2.0.7 - 11/14/2014 =
+- Added a error message when a template is not found.
+- Added the `Merchant ID` option in the advanced options for the `Search` unit type.
+- Fixed an issue that options were not saved with sites that enables object caching in the admin area.

+= 2.0.6 - 09/27/2014 =
+- Made a small optimization on the background caching routines.
+- Added the `%price%` variable for the search unit type.
+- Fixed widget output formatting.

 = 2.0.5.4 - 06/07/2014 =
 - Tweaked the styling to horizontally center the Not Found image of the `Search` template.